revblaze/AppleMusicUltra/README.md

 <sup>Updating from an older version?
 Drag and drop to `/Applications` and click `Replace`.</sup>

+**Next Release:** My MacBook was recently wiped clean by an authorized reseller.
+Due to this, and the accidental maxing-out of my Developer ID Application certificates, I am unable to release new builds at this time.
+Public Beta 2 is ready and available in the new codebase.
+I will sign and add `Ultra-b2.app` as a release once Apple has resolved this issue.

+<sup>Email to Apple Developer Support sent: August 28, 2020.</sup>

 # Customization
 Personalize your music experience with the **Customizer**.
 User-selectable images, videos, web content and more.